 Five thousand years ago, acupressure therapy was already known in India.
 However, it was not properly preserved and went to Ceylon (now Sri Lanka) under the guise of Acupuncture.
 From Ceylon, this healing art was brought by nomadic Aryans or Buddhist monks to China and Japan.
-It was China that spread the knowledge of Fort Lauderdale acupuncture to the world.
+It was China that spread the knowledge of West Orange acupuncture to the world.
 Way back in the 1600s, the Red Indians already knew about acupuncture.
 Medical studies in the US in the 20th century have been done that has greatly contributed to the development of this healing technique.
 Acupuncture is performed by several allopathic and naturopathic practitioners all over the world.
 The World Health Organization has recently taken notice of this simple and easy modality.

 “Acupressure” means the technique of addressing illness by applying pressure or certain acupressure points through the use of the thumb, jimmy, or figure.
 Acupuncture is the art of using a needle to insert stimulate acupuncture points in the body.